syednoman84/enquiries-restful/README.md

 [![](https://img.shields.io/badge/release-1.2-blue.svg)](https://github.com/latidude99/enquiries/tree/master/release)

 RESTful API for the **enquiries** project.
-The original project makes use of Thymeleaf v.3 template engine and Bootstrap v.4 for frontend.
+The original project makes use of Thymeleaf v.3 template engine and Bootstrap v.4 for the frontend.

 Please refer for a detailed description to the original project ( repository  [enquiries](https://github.com/latidude99/enquiries.git))